jshaker000/SAP1/README.md

 IE: LDA 15 (0x1F)

    2. Put 15 (F) [the argument] onto the bus, and load it into the Memory Address Register
-   3. Put the output of RAM onto the bus, and load it into the A Register
-   4. Set the Instruction Counter to 0.
-(The Program counter was already incremented, so this will start execution of the next instruction).
+   3. Put the output of RAM onto the bus, and load it into the A Register, also the Instruction Counter to 0 to start execution of the next instruction

 This effectively copies the value RAM[Argument] into the A Register.
 Other instructions work similarly.
 Its always an interesting decision to figure out how much you want to implement in hardware vs software, to try to help keep the other simple.